Updated: 7 days ago

 You've been to Israel!" - My sister.

-My family and friend's opinions weighted heavy on my mind.
-I didn't want to disappoint them, but I wanted to change.
+My family and friend's opinions weighted heavy.
+I didn't want to disappoint them, but I also didn't want to be like them.
 I wanted to change, I just didn't know if Mormonism was the right way?

 Why should I care what people think?